gaoyuanliang/sequence_embedding_and_similarity/README.md

 sqlContext.read.json('example.json').show()
 ```

-you will see how the input tabel looks like
+you will see how the input table looks like

 ```
 +-----------+-----+----------+--------+----------+--------+